 "You'll have to come to the show to see what happens," said Thomas Towne, who co-directs the theater program with Pamela Fortlage-Gold.

 Desautelle said the Ren aissance event is happening with the help of the staff and cooks at the Dalton American Legion, which will host and prepare food.
-Students
+Students will stand in as servers.

 The departments also partnered with choreographer Vickie Hornstein, and borrowed costumes from the Mount Everett Regional High School's fine and performing arts department.
 Teacher Meghan Gillespie even custom-tailored tunics for the band.